TransCoder: Towards Unified Transferable Code Representation Learning Inspired by Human Skills: Introduction

 In addition, the nature of transferable representations allows us to conduct few-shot learning on downstream tasks, which can serve as an alternative under extreme data scarcity.
 Extensive experiments among several PLs and code-related tasks demonstrate the effectiveness of TransCoder.
-Our main contributions are summarized as follows: \begin{itemize} \item In this paper, we propose TransCoder, which is a novel transferable framework for both code understanding and generation. \item A prefix-based universal learner is presented to capture general code-related knowledge, enabling unified transferability and generalization.
-Besides, TransCoder makes it feasible to drive cross-language code representation learning that empowers PLs with insufficient training data to conquer complex tasks. \item Experimental results demonstrate the effectiveness and universality of TransCoder.
-Our method not only boosts reciprocal reinforcement among different tasks but also mitigates the unbalanced data problem. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[itemsep=5pt,topsep=0pt,parsep=0pt] \item In this paper, we propose TransCoder, which is a novel transferable framework for both code understanding and generation. \item A prefix-based universal learner is presented to capture general code-related knowledge, enabling unified transferability and generalization.
+Besides, TransCoder makes it feasible to drive cross-language code representation learning that empowers PLs with insufficient training data to conquer complex tasks. \item Extensive experiments demonstrate the capability of TransCoder, which not only boosts reciprocal reinforcement among tasks but also mitigates the unbalanced data problem. \end{itemize}